slarmoo/.github/profile/webServices/webSocket/chat.md

 ## Vite.config.js

-The vite.config.js file in the example's root directory routes websocket traffic away from port 5137 (where vite is serving the frontend) to port 3000 (where the backend is listening for chat traffic).
-We have seen something similar before when we used vite to reroute our service endpoints while debugging in our development environment.
-Here, again, this file is only used for debugging during development and is not pushed to the production environment.
-Note that the file is routing traffic on the `/ws` path, which is why above, this path was included when we instantiated the `WebSocketServer` object in the frontend client code.
+When debugging, the vite.config.js file in the root directory is configured to route websocket traffic from port 5137 (where Vite is serving the frontend) to port 3000 (where the backend is listening for chat traffic).
+We have seen something similar before when we used Vite to reroute our service endpoints while debugging in our development environment.
+This configuration is only used for debugging during development and is not used in our production environment.
+Since we only use the insecure WebSocket protocol (ws) when debugging we only proxy that protocol in this configuration.

 ```js
 import { defineConfig } from 'vite';